harryduong99/video-sharing-frontend/README.md

 4. The user opens the share-video modal, type in the youtube url and clicks share.
 5. The user can logout if they want (to not receive notification from other's video sharing)

-In case of don't want to register an account, we have 2 sample accounts that were prepared by DB's seed in our backend service:
+In case you don't want to register an account, we have 2 sample accounts that were prepared by DB's seed in our backend service:
 > User1:
 Email: user1@example.com
 Password: 123123